galacticcouncil/Basilisk-XCM/README.md

 ## Retrieving Asset Balances in parachains

-<p>Once an XCM transfer promise using any of the methods above resolves we use the function getROCOCO_AllBalancesAndAccountFormats which takes as arguments the selected polkadot and metamask accounts and is situated at component DEX.js
+<p>Once an XCM transfer promise, using any of the methods above, resolves we use the function getROCOCO_AllBalancesAndAccountFormats which takes as arguments the selected polkadot and metamask accounts and is situated at component DEX.js
 </p>

 __DEX.js Lines 48 to 93__